bramwelt/website/source/deployment-strategies.rst

 happen, and this will add even more complexity.

 Tools like `git-deploy`_, `fabric`_, or `capistrano`_, can make git+ssh
-deployments easier to manage, but there are other ways that make them even easier.
+easier to manage, but there are other ways that make deployments even easier.

 .. _12factor: http://12factor.net/build-release-run
 .. _git-deploy: https://github.com/git-deploy/git-deploy